vixalien/feathers_oak/README.md

 // creating the oak site & adding feathers REST router const site = new Application();
 const router = restRouter(app);
+site.use(errorHandler());
 site.use(router.routes(), router.allowedMethods());

 // start the site
 site.listen({
-  post: 3000
+  post: 3000,
 });
 ```

 NOTE: this project is WIP, and some things may not work or misbehave.
+This
-This README will be updated when this package reachs `v1`.
+README will be updated when this package reachs `v1`.